mikeckennedy/markdown-subtemplate/README.md

 ## Beware the danger!

 This library is meant for INTERNAL usage only.
 It's to help you add CMS features to your app.
-It is **not** for taking user input and making an forum or something like that.
+It is **not** for taking user input and making a forum or something like that.

 To allow for the greatest control, you can embed small fragments of HTML in the markdown (e.g. to add a CSS class or other actions).
 This means the markdown is processed in **UNSAFE** mode.
 It would allow for script injection attacks if opened to the public.